JFS Wealth Advisors LLC Acquires 242 Shares of Cisco Systems, Inc. (NASDAQ:CSCO)

-JFS Wealth Advisors LLC raised its position in shares of Cisco Systems, Inc. (NASDAQ:CSCO – Free Report) by 4.5% during the 1st quarter, according to the company in its most recent 13F filing with the SEC.
-The institutional investor owned 5,650 shares of the network equipment provider’s stock after acquiring an additional 242 shares during the quarter.
-JFS Wealth Advisors LLC’s holdings in Cisco Systems were worth $295,000 at the end of the most recent quarter.
+JFS Wealth Advisors LLC lifted its stake in shares of Cisco Systems, Inc. (NASDAQ:CSCO – Free Report) by 4.5% during the 1st quarter, according to its most recent disclosure with the Securities and Exchange Commission (SEC).
+The firm owned 5,650 shares of the network equipment provider’s stock after buying an additional 242 shares during the quarter.
+JFS Wealth Advisors LLC’s holdings in Cisco Systems were worth $295,000 as of its most recent filing with the Securities and Exchange Commission (SEC).

-Several other large investors have also bought and sold shares of the company.
-Vanguard Group Inc. boosted its position in Cisco Systems by 1.5% during the 3rd quarter.
-Vanguard Group Inc. now owns 377,757,324 shares of the network equipment provider’s stock valued at $15,110,293,000 after acquiring an additional 5,586,273 shares in the last quarter.
-Geode Capital Management LLC boosted its position in Cisco Systems by 1.0% during the 4th quarter.
-Geode Capital Management LLC now owns 76,736,984 shares of the network equipment provider’s stock valued at $3,649,867,000 after acquiring an additional 750,247 shares in the last quarter.
-Charles Schwab Investment Management Inc. boosted its position in Cisco Systems by 5.8% during the 4th quarter.
-Charles Schwab Investment Management Inc. now owns 70,560,539 shares of the network equipment provider’s stock valued at $3,331,344,000 after acquiring an additional 3,841,840 shares in the last quarter.
-Morgan Stanley boosted its position in Cisco Systems by 17.4% during the 4th quarter.
-Morgan Stanley now owns 61,788,267 shares of the network equipment provider’s stock valued at $2,943,593,000 after acquiring an additional 9,160,347 shares in the last quarter.
-Finally, Moneta Group Investment Advisors LLC boosted its position in Cisco Systems by 112,307.0% during the 4th quarter.
-Moneta Group Investment Advisors LLC now owns 59,519,500 shares of the network equipment provider’s stock valued at $2,835,509,000 after acquiring an additional 59,466,550 shares in the last quarter.
-71.96% of the stock is owned by institutional investors.
+Several other hedge funds and other institutional investors also recently modified their holdings of the stock.
+Retirement Financial Solutions LLC purchased a new stake in shares of Cisco Systems during the fourth quarter valued at approximately $25,000.
+Steward Financial Group LLC bought a new position in Cisco Systems during the fourth quarter valued at approximately $26,000.
+My Personal CFO LLC bought a new position in Cisco Systems during the fourth quarter valued at approximately $27,000.
+Fortis Capital Advisors LLC bought a new position in Cisco Systems during the fourth quarter valued at approximately $34,000.
+Finally, Carmel Capital Partners LLC bought a new position in Cisco Systems during the first quarter valued at approximately $35,000.
+Hedge funds and other institutional investors own 71.96% of the company’s stock.

 Cisco Systems Price Performance

-The firm also recently disclosed a quarterly dividend, which will be paid on Wednesday, July 26th.
-Stockholders of record on Thursday, July 6th will be given a dividend of $0.39 per share.
-This represents a $1.56 dividend on an annualized basis and a dividend yield of 3.02%.
-The ex-dividend date of this dividend is Wednesday, July 5th.
+The business also recently disclosed a quarterly dividend, which will be paid on Wednesday, July 26th.
+Investors of record on Thursday, July 6th will be issued a dividend of $0.39 per share.
+The ex-dividend date is Wednesday, July 5th.
+This represents a $1.56 dividend on an annualized basis and a yield of 3.02%.
 Cisco Systems’s payout ratio is 56.12%.

-Several research firms have weighed in on CSCO.
-StockNews.com cut Cisco Systems from a “strong-buy” rating to a “buy” rating in a research report on Wednesday, June 7th.
-Piper Sandler lowered their target price on shares of Cisco Systems from $53.00 to $51.00 in a report on Thursday, May 18th.
-Citigroup started coverage on shares of Cisco Systems in a report on Thursday.
-They set a “neutral” rating and a $54.00 target price for the company.
-Barclays lowered their target price on shares of Cisco Systems from $52.00 to $51.00 in a report on Thursday, May 18th.
-Finally, Tigress Financial reiterated a “buy” rating and set a $73.00 target price on shares of Cisco Systems in a report on Friday, March 17th.
-Ten analysts have rated the stock with a hold rating and thirteen have given a buy rating to the company.
-Based on data from MarketBeat.com, the stock presently has a consensus rating of “Moderate Buy” and a consensus price target of $57.00.
+Several research analysts have weighed in on the stock.
+Barclays decreased their price target on shares of Cisco Systems from $52.00 to $51.00 in a research report on Thursday, May 18th.
+Piper Sandler decreased their price target on shares of Cisco Systems from $53.00 to $51.00 in a research report on Thursday, May 18th.
+Tigress Financial reiterated a “buy” rating and issued a $73.00 price target on shares of Cisco Systems in a research report on Friday, March 17th.
+Citigroup started coverage on shares of Cisco Systems in a research report on Thursday.
+They set a “neutral” rating and a $54.00 price objective on the stock.
+Finally, Deutsche Bank Aktiengesellschaft decreased their price objective on shares of Cisco Systems from $55.00 to $54.00 in a research report on Monday, May 22nd.
+Ten equities research analysts have rated the stock with a hold rating and thirteen have given a buy rating to the company’s stock.
+Based on data from MarketBeat.com, the stock has an average rating of “Moderate Buy” and an average price target of $57.00.

 Cisco Systems, Inc engages in the design, manufacture, and sale of Internet Protocol-based networking products and services related to the communications and information technology industry.
 The firm operates through the following geographical segments: the Americas, EMEA, and APJC.
 Its products include the following categories: Switches, Routers, Wireless, Network Management Interfaces and Modules, Optical Networking, Access Points, Outdoor and Industrial Access Points, Next-Generation Firewalls, Advanced Malware Protection, VPN Security Clients, Email, and Web Security.